uhermjakob/utoken/README.md

 </details>

 ### Design
-* Written by Ulf Hermjakob, USC Information Sciences Institute, 2021
-* A universal tokenizer, i.e. designed to work with a wide variety of scripts and languages.
+* A universal tokenizer/word segmenter, i.e. designed to work with a wide variety of scripts and languages.
+* Preserves special tokens such as URLs, XML tags, email addresses, hashtags, handles, filenames and more.
-* Modular, expandable architecture.
+* Modular, expandable architecture, with language-independent and language-specific rules and lists.
-* More information in data files rather than program code.
-* Written in Python.
+* Written in Python, with both command line interface (to tokenize a file) and Python function call (to tokenize a string).
 * Maintains a chart data structure with detailed additional information that can also serve as a basis for further processing.
 * First public release on Oct.
 1, 2021: beta version 0.1.0
+* Written by Ulf Hermjakob, USC Information Sciences Institute, 2021

 ### Limitations
 * Currently excluded: no-space scripts like Chinese and Japanese